-On behalf of Surry County Public Schools, I welcome you to the 2020-2021 school year!
-Providing each and every one of our students with a quality educational experience that allows them to grow and develop into competitive and productive citizens is essential to the mission and purpose of Surry County Schools.
+On behalf of Surry County Public Schools, I welcome you to the 2023-2024 school year!
+Providing each and every one of our students with a quality educational experience that allows them to grow and develop into competitive and productive citizens is essential to the mission and purpose of Surry County Public Schools.
 The staff of Surry County Public Schools takes this responsibility very seriously.
-As such, we are committed to strengthening our relationships with the parents and families who entrust the education of their children to Surry County Schools.
+As such, we are committed to strengthening our relationships with the parents and families who entrust the education of children to Surry County Public Schools.

-The 2020-2021 Student Code of Conduct is intended to convey to students and parents the rights, responsibilities, and expectations of Surry County Public Schools' students.
+The 2023-2024 Student Code of Conduct is intended to convey to students and parents the rights, responsibilities, and expectations of Surry County Public Schools' students.
 The Student Code of Conduct is reviewed and updated annually based on local, state, and federal laws and regulations.
 A clear understanding and application of such is essential to creating a school environment and culture that is conducive to high levels of learning for all students.
-To that end, each student will be provided a copy of the Student Code of Conduct and it will be posted on our website at www.surryschools.net.
+To that end, each student will be provided a copy of the Student Code of Conduct.
 Please take time to read this important document with your children and familiarize yourself with the disciplinary procedures and consequences that have been approved by the Surry County School Board.
+Also, please continue to review the Acceptable Use of Computer/Technology Systems and Internet Safety Policy.
+Use of technology devices is a privilege.

 Specifically, we ask and expect that parents and students will review and discuss the Student Code of Conduct together; sign the detachable sheet; and return it to your child's school.
 We encourage you to retain this document and refer to it during the school year when you have questions about expectations for behavior.
+You can find more information on our website at www.surryschools.net.

+Finally, over the past year, our staff took steps to develop a positive academic and behavioral culture for all students.
+We have devoted a significant amount of time on developing expectations for school and bus behaviors.
+Simply stated, we expect all students to Be Respectful; Be Responsible; and Be Ready to Learn/Ride.
 Parents and guardians, with your continued support and cooperation, I am confident that we can and will provide our children with a safe and nurturing school environment that will allow each student an opportunity to maximize their learning and growth potential.
-Thank you for partnering with us to make your children's school experience one that will be safe, healthy, and productive during the 2020-2021 school year!
+Thank you for partnering with us to make your child's school experience one that will be safe, healthy, and productive during the 2023-2024 school year!